-Once you’ve passed the PMP® exam, you need to keep your skills up-to-date through the Continuing Certification Requirements (CCR) program to maintain your PMP credential and an active certification status.
+Once you’ve passed the PMP® exam, you need to keep your skills up-to-date through the Continuing Certification Requirements (CCR) program to maintain your PMP credential and active certification status.
 Each PMP certification cycle lasts for three years during which you will need to earn 60 Professional Development Units (PDUs) to renew your certification at the end of the cycle.
-Once you have successfully completed a single cycle, another new three year cycle begins.
+Once you have successfully completed a single cycle, another new three-year cycle begins.

 If you do not earn the specified amount of PDUs by the end of the third anniversary of your PMP certification, there will be a one-year suspension of your credential after which it will no longer be valid.

 |Looking to renew your PMP® certification?
 Earn 60+ PDU's from our PMP+ bundle and renew it.
 We offer a 100% money-back guarantee.
 Renew your PMP certification now.|

 How to Determine Your Certification / CCR Cycle

 Your first certification/CCR cycle begins on the day you pass the exam.
 Your first certification/CCR cycle ends on the third anniversary day of passing the exam.
 So, you’ll need to renew your PMP credential one day before the third anniversary of passing the exam.
 Your next CCR cycle also starts on the third anniversary of passing the exam.

 The PMI® CCR Program was designed to help an individual in a project manager’s growth and development in their profession.
 With the evolution of the business environment, the PMI decided that the program also needed adaptation to provide the development of new employer-desired needs, including leadership and business intelligence.

 The PMI calls the ideal skill set the PMI Talent Triangle™—a combination of technical, leadership, strategic, and business management expertise.
 It includes:

 Technical Project Management